Southern Indiana Wheelmen

 ARTICLE I - NAME

-The Name of the Club shall be the Southern Indiana Wheelmen Association.
+The Name of the Club shall be Southern Indiana Wheelmen Association.
+Inc.

 ARTICLE II - PURPOSE

-The purpose of the Club is to promote, advance, and improve the sport of bicycling.
+The purpose of the Club is to promote, advance, improve, and enjoy the sport of bicycling.

 ARTICLE III - MEMBERSHIP

-Any person may become a member if he/she is interested in promoting the purpose of the Club and pays the annual dues.
+Any person may become a Member if he/she agrees with the purpose of the Club and pays the annual dues.

 ARTICLE IV - OFFICERS